 Maimouna went to school for the first time in 2017-2018; she was already nine years old.
 She moves around in a special rickshaw she paddles with her arms.

 School was a shock to Maimouna.
 According to the school principal, she was the subject of much contempt, mockery and rejection by her schoolmates.
 Isolated, she cried a lot and was disgusted with school.

-Maimouna has become the star of the school.
+Maimouna has become a star of the school

-Maimouna smiles brightly and confesses, "I like the WASH-UP! program because it taught me many things, like being a champion of hygiene, cleanliness and hygiene through the games and images; not to forget the videos of Raya, Elmo and Giza (Sesame Street characters).
-I love all three characters, but Giza is my favourite.
-He is in the same situation as me; however, he has found his smile, like me.
-Now I can help my friends become cleaner and nicer."
+Maimouna smiles brightly and confesses, "I like the WASH-UP! programme because it taught me many things, like being a champion of hygiene, cleanliness and hygiene through the games and images; not to forget the videos of Raya, Elmo and Giza (Sesame Street characters).
+I love all three characters but Giza is my favourite.
+He is in the same situation as me.
+However, he has found his smile, like me.
+Now, I can help my friends become cleaner and nicer."

 The WASH-UP! project, in collaboration with Sesame Street, teaches children proper hygiene and sanitation practices through interactive games, songs and activities.
 The project teaches inclusiveness of persons in disability, debunking myths and stigmas attached to their conditions.
 The project also provides the necessary facilities to ensure accessibility for all.

 Today, Maimouna loves going to school.
 She has regained her confidence and is accepted by all the students in her school.
 The WASH-UP! project has restored her dignity and opened the hearts and minds of a coming generation.